Skip to Main Content

 Hours

-We are open Monday to Friday from 9am to 5pm.
+2024 Fall Hours: We are open Monday to Thursday from 9am to 4pm and Friday by appointment only.

 To make an appointment to access material in the University Archives & Special Collections, please email asc@torontomu.ca or submit an appointment form, being sure to include the Call Numbers of the books or the Reference Codes of the material you would like to access, you can also include the URL to Library Books or Archives and Special Collections Materials.